FuchsiaOS/FuchsiaOS-docs-zh_CN/get-started/set_up_femu.md

 ### Specify GPU used by FEMU

-By default, the FEMU launcher uses software rendering using [SwiftShader][swiftshader]{: .external}.
-To force FEMU to use a specific graphics emulation method, use the parameters `--gpu host` or `--gpu guest` with the `ffx emu start` command.
+By default, the FEMU launcher attempts to detect if the host has a GPU that can be used for graphics rendering.
+If you need to explicitly set the rendering type, you can use the `--gpu` flag with the following options:

-These are the valid commands and options:

 <table><tbody>
   <tr>